xit-camp/keycloak-last-login-event-listener/README.md

-# Keycloak Last Login Event Listener
+# Keycloak User Event Listener

 Sets a last login attribute on the user model when they login.

+Sets a last password update attribute on the user model when they reset or update password.

 This is based on the templates provided by [zonaut](https://github.com/zonaut/keycloak-extensions).